jvnhaoWen/PolyAgent/README.md

 Just enjoy and see whether your information sources can actually help OpenClaw make some lucky shots！
 ![alt text](images/image.png)
 `poly-monitor start --task <your task name>` starts the background worker plus dashboard.
+## Place Orders
++ Run `clawhub install polymarket-minimal-buy-python` to install the skill directly from ClawHub to enable its transaction ability(we will update this skill as well).Then configure the private key in the installed skill folder.Or you can ask openclaw to write ordering skills for you.

 ## Unified Architecture + User Guide